 According to the National Center for Health Statistics, the latest numbers released through 2006 show a declining rate in circumcision at a current 56% of annual male births in the United States.
 Circumcision is less common in Asia, South America, Central America, and most of Europe.

 Before deciding one way or the other, it is helpful to understand how the procedure is performed, the risks, and the benefits.
+No one should pressure you to circumcise nor pressure you to not circumcise.

 How is a circumcision performed?